spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 ## Next Steps

-After you have successfully deployed the PCG into your VMware vSphere environment, you can now create and define an IP Address Management (IPAM) node pool that Kubernetes clusters deployed in vSphere can use.
+After you have successfully deployed the PCG into your VMware vSphere environment, you can now deploy clusters into your VMware vSphere environment.
+If you selected **Static Placement**, make sure you define an IP Address Management (IPAM) node pool that Kubernetes clusters deployed in vSphere can use.
 To learn more about creating and defining node pools, refer to the [Create and Manage IPAM Node Pools](../manage-pcg/create-manage-node-pool.md) documentation.